denizzunlu/Titanic-Kaggle-Competition---Survived-Prediction/README.md

-For those who are new to the world of machine learning, a sample notebook with a score of 0.77751 with the Random Forest algorithm prepared for the kaggle competition called "Titanic - Machine Learning from Disaster".
+Classification algorithms were applied to the data set given within the scope of the Kaggle competition named "Titanic - Machine Learning from Disaster" and the random forest algorithm gave the best result with 0.77751.